ARoyS-16/tic-tac-toe-ai/README.md

-# Tic Tac Toe AI (4x4)
+# 4x4 Tic Tac Toe AI

 This project implements a 4x4 Tic-Tac-Toe game in Python using the Minimax algorithm with Alpha-Beta pruning.

-Features:
+## Features
 - Human vs AI gameplay
-- Optimized decision-making
+- Intelligent decision making using Minimax
+- Alpha-Beta pruning optimization
 - Adjustable search depth

-Technologies:
+## Technologies Used
 - Python
-- Game theory
-- Artificial Intelligence
+- Artificial Intelligence concepts
+- Game Theory

+## How to Run
+Run the file in Python:

+python tic_tac_toe_ai.py